Sea Turtle Heaven In Mancora, Peru

 In the morning, Dave is suffering from too many alcoholic beverages, whereas I am feeling fresh as a daisy after just a couple.
 So, I spend the morning sunbathing and playing water volleyball with some of the hostel workers and other guests, while Dave sleeps.
 This is our last day in Mancora as we’re getting conscious of the little time we have left in South America (around four weeks), and we can’t really justify any more days spent chilling and drinking beer.
 We need to get on the move, so this evening we’ll be catching an eighteen-hour overnight bus to Lima and then flying to Cusco, to visit the world wonder Machu Picchu.

-For instant updates on our time in Peru, the rest of South America, and female-focused travel advice, enter your email below and become a subscriber.
+For instant updates on our time in Peru, the rest of South America, and female-focused travel advice, enter your email to sign up here.